-Capitalism - An economic system we are force to live under, and distorts our culture and reality.
-We are innate merchants exploiting innocent consumers, and we must wash away the sins of capitalism by acknowledging it exist.
+Capitalism - An economic system we are forced to live under and distorts our culture and reality.
+We are innate merchants exploiting innocent consumers, and we must wash away the sins of capitalism by acknowledging it exists.
 Capitalism may never be replaced in our lifetime, but to envision a future to stop its effects on the creation of original art is progressive.
 The queer elite is trying to co-opt it with queer culture, but in doing so will not solve the issue of our distorted reality of consumption.
 We are all secretive and manipulative businessmen deep down inside, and we must acknowledge this sin to move forward.
-Otherwise, queers should attack the ignorant or cowardly who does not acknowledge this universal sin.
+Otherwise, queers should attack the ignorant or cowardly who do not acknowledge this universal sin.

-Carl Jung - A psychologist and artist that tried to move away from Juedo-Christanity and into new age “aliens are real.”
+Carl Jung - A psychologist and artist who tried to move away from Juedo-Christanity and into a new age “aliens are real.”

 Cause & Effect - A band from the golden age of synth-pop.
-Often confused as Depeche Mode.
+Often confused with Depeche Mode.

-Cereal Mascots - Lowbrow mascots, such as Captain Crunch, that remind kids that buying things bring joy.
+Cereal Mascots - Lowbrow mascots, such as Captain Crunch, remind kids that buying things brings joy.